Dudinsky01/Auto_OpenVPN-PY/README.md

 4. You will be asked if you want to enable OpenVPN at boot on both machine.

-5. The serverVPN.ovpn is your server file, so move this one on the concerned server in /etc/openvpn/.
+5. The serverVPN.ovpn is your server file, move this one on the concerned server machine in /etc/openvpn/.

-6. The clientVPN.ovpn is your client file, so move this one on the concerned client in /etc/openvpn/.
+6. The clientVPN.ovpn is your client file, move this one on the concerned client machine in /etc/openvpn/.

     To start the VPN connection run on the server machine the client file using ```openvpn serverVPN.conf``` and on the client machine the client file using ```openvpn clientVPN.conf```.